entrofi/java-playground/README.md

 # java 8 Playground
-Demos and Samples for Java 8 .
+Demos and Samples for Java 8.
+This repository contains various showcases for Java 8 functional properties and lambda expressions.
+Most of the examples here, are build on a flight plan model for some airline.
+In order to see demos in practice take a look at Running Demos section below.

 ## Running Demos
 Each module in the project contains a Main class for execution of the examples related with that module.
 In order to